hyperledger/fabric-private-chaincode/samples/chaincode/cc-tools-demo/README.md

 ### Start the test network

-Now we are ready to launch the fabric test network and install the FPC chaincode on it.
+Now we are ready to launch the Fabric test network and install the FPC chaincode on it.
 We begin with setting up the network with a single channel `mychannel`.

 ```bash